When is The Batman released? Trailer, cast and everything you need to know

 Robert Pattinson is set to star as billionaire-turned-vigilante Bruce Wayne.

+The upcoming Batman movie is already a star-studded affair, and now another big name has joined the cast, with Dunkirk and The Eternals star Barry Keoghan announced as Jim Gordon’s Partner.

-It’s been a while since comic book fans have been treated to a solo Batman film (unless you count the Lego version, at least) – but that wait is almost over – with the Caped Crusader the star of a highly anticipated new feature.
+It’s been a while since comic book fans have been treated to a solo Batman film (unless you count the Lego version, at least) but that wait is almost over, with the new film currently in production.

-The Batman will see Robert Pattinson take over the role of Bruce Wayne – replacing Ben Affleck as the Gotham superhero – while Matt Reeves takes on directorial duties following his acclaimed work on two Planet of the Apes movies.
+The Batman will see Pattinson take over the role of Bruce Wayne, replacing Ben Affleck as the Gotham superhero, while Matt Reeves takes on directorial duties following his acclaimed work on two Planet of the Apes movies.

 But it seems that those issues could shortly be over, with reports suggesting that production will recommence in September at the Warner Bros studio base in Hertfordshire.